okjulian/nightvision/README.md

 [Here](https://nightvision-kokplpifzt.now.sh/) is a live version of this step, and [here](https://nightvision-kokplpifzt.now.sh/_src) is the corresponding source code.

 ### Project

+In the [Project screen](https://nightvision-jnzqbqmpgq.now.sh/_src/?f=src%2Fpages%2FProject.js) I created a Header with a Logo and title, and a ScreenThumbnail.

+There is really not much to say about the Header other than it reuses the Logo component created earlier.

+It also has a Screens component that iterates over the available screens and renders a Screen component.
+This Screen component shows the screen image, its title and a timestamp.

+You can play with a live version in [here](https://nightvision-jnzqbqmpgq.now.sh/) and check its source [here](https://nightvision-jnzqbqmpgq.now.sh/_src).

 ### Screen

 # Add dynamism to components